Dániel Tőzsér: Genk

 On 5 June 2008, Genk announced the signing of Tőzsér on a four-year deal.
 According to several Greek newspapers the Belgian club paid around €1.500,000.
 In Genk, Dániel would play alongside fellow Hungarian, Balázs Tóth.
-He stated that he hoped by doing well at Genk he would regain his place in the Hungarian national team.
+He stated that he hoped by doing well at Genk he would regain his place in the Hungary national team.
 He also stated that he wanted to win the Belgian title with Genk.
 On 16 August, he captained his side against Porto in a 4–2 defeat.

 On 21 July 2011, Tőzsér won the Belgian Supercup beating Standard Liège.
 Tőzsér scored the only goal of the match.

 On 23 August 2011, Tőzsér and his Hungarian teammate László Köteles played an important role in qualifying for the group stages of the UEFA Champions League 2011–12 season.
 Genk beat Maccabi Haifa 4-1 on penalties.

 On 13 September 2011, Tőzsér debuted in the UEFA Champions League against Valencia.
 The result was a goalless draw.